MelkhiorVintageComputing/SBusFPGA/README.md

 ## Current status

-2021-11-20: The V1.2 design with the Migen gateware is ongoing, with several peripherals to combine (limited by the FPGA size).
+2022-01-08: The V1.2 design with the Migen gateware is ongoing, with several peripherals to combine (limited by the FPGA size).
+It is now reasonably stable.

 ## The hardware